redis/docs/content/integrate/write-behind/quickstart/write-behind-guide.md

   ```

   This creates a template `config.yaml` file and a folder named `jobs` under the current directory.
-  You can specify any folder name with `--dir` or use the `--preview config.yaml` option, if your RDI CLI is deployed inside a Kubernetes (K8s) pod, to get the `config.yaml` template to the terminal.
+  You can specify any folder name with `--dir` or use the `--preview config.yaml` option, if your Write-behind CLI is deployed inside a Kubernetes (K8s) pod, to get the `config.yaml` template to the terminal.

 - Add the connections required for downstream targets in the `connections` section of `config.yaml`, for example: